 There can be some mild discomfort but I use a wide variety of contemporary

-pain managment techniques to ensure there is minimal pain.
+pain management techniques to ensure there is minimal pain.

 Tip: If your chosen cosmetic tattooist is

 going to use a topical anaesthetic prior to your treatment always check where